essif-lab/framework/docs/tev2/terms/identifier.md

 # TEv2 Curated Text Header
 term: identifier
 termType: concept
+isa:
+glossaryText: "a character string that is being used for the identification of some [entity](@) (yet may refer to 0, 1, or more [entities](@), depending on the context within which it is being used)."
+synonyms:
 groupTags:
-synonyms:
 formPhrases: identifier{ss} identification
+# Curation status
 status: proposed
 created: 2021-06-01
 updated: 2021-06-01
+# Origins/Acknowledgements
 contributors: RieksJ
-isa:
-glossaryText: "a character string that is being used for the identification of some [entity](@) (yet may refer to 0, 1, or more [entities](@), depending on the context within which it is being used)."
+attribution:
+originalLicense:
 ---

 # Identifier